Arya-H03/IronHammer/README.md

      │                              │                  (no lock held)
 ```

-The logger thread blocks on a `condition_variable` when idle — zero CPU cost between frames. `ShutdownLoggerThread()` sets the running flag, notifies the CV, and **joins** — guaranteeing all in-flight logs are resolved before the process exits.
+The logger thread blocks on a `condition_variable` when idle, zero CPU cost between frames. `ShutdownLoggerThread()` sets the running flag, notifies the CV, and **joins**, guaranteeing all in flight logs are resolved before the process exits.

-Display strings are pre-built at construction time so the ImGui log window never formats strings during rendering:
+Display strings are pre built at construction time so the ImGui log window never formats strings during rendering:

 ```cpp
 // result string computed once at construction — never again